Hussseinkizz/_useLocalStorage/README.md

 ## 😇 Now, How It Works With An Example:

 Import and instantiate the local storage utility as storage with optional options.
-Which can be storageType or encryption while storageType can be `local` or `session` and encryption can be `true` or `false` and for both local and true are enabled by default respectively.
+Which can be storageType of storageType `local` or `session` but local storage by default. see [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/Storage) docs for differences between session and local storage options.

 For Example: